 The SON PC is the SON confirmation that the products conform to Nigerian standards and technical regulations.
 The PC is valid for 6 months to 1 year depending on the type obtained.
 Alternatively, you can obtain SON Import Permit, which is issued by regular importers for the same 6 months to 1 year period.
 The difference between SON PC and SON Import Permit is that SON PC can be obtained for a one-off shipment.
 Again, the importer has freedom to initiate just the importation of any item at any time using the PC.
 Whereas, SON Import Permit is meant for regular Importers.
 The permit requires importers to state all goods or items of import for the whole period during application stage.

-There are 3 agents of SON that process SON certifications at Exporter or Seller’s origin country.
-These include INTERTEK, COTECNA, and SGS.
-Approach any of these companies and ask to obtain SON certification for your product of import or shift this work to Vagmon Integrated Services to process on your behalf.
+There are 5 agents of SON that process SON certifications at Exporter or Seller’s origin country.
+These include INTERTEK, COTECNA, CCIC, and SGS.
+Approach any of these companies and ask to obtain SON certification for your product of import.
+Otherwise, shift this work to Vagmon to process on your behalf.
 We will deal more detail on how to process SON Certificates and regulatory certificates needed for imports and exports.

 Keep your bank informed: